 Fellow Post 255 Legionnaires,

-MEMBERSHIP, MEMBERSHIP, MEMBERSHIP… Did I mention it’s time to start thinking of renewing your membership.
+MEMBERSHIP, MEMBERSHIP, MEMBERSHIP… Did I mention it’s time to start thinking of renewing your membership?
 Post Officers will be working hard to not only reach, but exceed our membership goal this year.
-Remember, as members it is up to us to recruit new members to the Post.
+Remember, as members it’s up to us to recruit new members to the Post.
 If you have any questions about membership, please talk to our First Vice, Melissa, or any of the Post Officers.

 Lastly, complaining about the Post/canteen while sitting at the bar does nothing but disturb other patrons and quite frankly is counter productive.
 If you want to make a change attend the Post meeting and have your voice heard.

-I look forward to seeing you down at the Post and REALLY hope to see you at the January Meeting on the 16th at 5pm.
+I look forward to seeing you down at the Post and REALLY hope to see you at the February Meeting on Meeting on the 20th at 5pm.

 Thanks for your continued support!